Orika Africa

 Health

-Uganda itineraries: Proof of Yellow Fever vaccination is required for all travelers over 1 year of age.
-Other East African destinations may also require proof if you have recently transited through a Yellow Fever-endemic country.
+Uganda itineraries: A valid Yellow Fever vaccination certificate is mandatory for all travelers aged one year and above.
+Travelers to other East African destinations may also be required to show proof of vaccination if they have recently passed through a country where Yellow Fever is endemic.

 Government travel advisories

-Note: Rooms may differ from photographs depicted in your itinerary.
-All itineraries are subject to availability.
+Please note: Actual room configurations may differ from images shown in your itinerary.
+All itineraries are confirmed subject to availability.

 Airline Baggage